-- Hepatitis A - Measles-Mumps-Rubella (MMR)
+- Hepatitis A - Measles-Mumps-Rubella (MMR) - Educators born during or since 1966 who do not have vaccination records of two doses of MMR, or do not have antibodies for rubella, require vaccination - Varicella if they have not previously been infected with chickenpox d) Child illness

-- Educators born during or since 1966 who do not have vaccination records of two doses of MMR, or do not have antibodies for rubella, require vaccination - Varicella if they have not previously been infected with chickenpox - Pertussis (whooping cough).
+- Pertussis (whooping cough).
 An adult booster dose is especially important for those educators caring for the youngest children who are not fully vaccinated - Influenza (annually) - Hepatitis B if caring for unimmunised children with intellectual disabilities (although the risk is low).

-River Region Early Education will follow a risk-based assessment approach for their workforce in regard to COVID-19.
+NSW Health continues to recommend two doses of the COVID-19 vaccination and a booster shot to reduce the risk of transmission within the community.
+River Region Early Education will follow a risk-based assessment approach for their workforce in regards to COVID-19.